 This restriction does not apply to Coast Guard members re-enlisting within 24 hours of release.

 Prior Service (Other Branch) - Enlisted Active Duty and Reserve

 Prior service personnel from any U.S. Armed Forces component may be eligible to enlist under the open rate list.
 At the time of separation from active duty, the applicant must have held the rate listed on the ORL or a comparable military occupational specialty.
-There must be less than five years since separation from active duty, and the applicant cannot have more than 10 years of prior active service or 14 years combined active and reserve service.
+E-3 and below may not have more than six years prior active military.
+Applicant enlisting in pay grade E-4 or above, cannot have more than 14 years of prior active service.

 If an applicant is enlisting under the ORL, he or she may be enlisted in the rate authorized by the chief of the Coast Guard Recruiting Command's Accessions division.

 If the applicant does not hold a specialty at the time of separation that is included on the ORL, they enlist at the pay grade of E-3, regardless of the rank/rate they held at the time of separation.
 A reservist not re-enlisting through the ORL can be enlisted as an E-3 or below depending on past experience.

 A former Coast Guard petty officer may be authorized their former rank with designators if his or her rate is on the open rate list.
 If the rate is not listed on the ORL, they may be authorized a rank of seaman or fireman without a rating designator.

 Coast Guard Reservists

 In addition to the general criteria above, Coast Guard reservists can apply for re-enlistment within five years of separation.

 These are the rules for rank (rate) retention for prior-service members enlisting in the Coast Guard.
 Depending on the needs of the service and approval from the Coast Guard Recruiting Command, you may be eligible to serve in your prior-service specialty.